 The varieties used for wine production are Vilana (white), Kotsifali and Mandilari (red) and Liatiko (dry and sweet red).
 Other varieties abandoned in the past (as the Malvasia di Candia, among some French varieties) are returning into production little by little.

-Wines of Crete is a network of Cretan Winemakers devoted to promote the recognition of Cretan wine, both inside and outside Greece, as well as the development of wine-tourist mainstream on the island (instagram).
-Through this association we were lucky to schedule a visit to Gavalas Winery, a family winery in the village of Vorias.
+Wines of Crete is a network of Cretan Winemakers devoted to promoting the recognition of Cretan wine, both inside and outside Greece, as well as the development of wine-tourist mainstream on the island.
+Through this association, we were lucky to schedule a visit to Gavalas Winery, a family winery in the village of Vorias.

-Gavalas believe that organic products protect the environment from the pesticides’ contamination as well as the consumers thus their vineyards are part of an organic cultivation system.
+Gavalas believe that organic products protect the environment from the pesticides’ contamination as well as the consumers.
+So, their vineyards are part of an organic cultivation system.
 We are really eager to tell you about this visit because we are sure it will be one very interesting and authentic experience!

 Where to stay

-Within walking distance from the centre of Heraklion, my place of choice is the Galaxy Hotel Heraklion.
-I get a high standard of services, upscale comfort, elegance, and healthful amenities… in fact they are one of the few hotels I know able to offer allergy-free rooms to guest.
+Within walking distance from the center of Heraklion, my place of choice is the Galaxy Hotel Heraklion.
+I get a high standard of services, upscale comfort, elegance, and healthful amenities… in fact, they are one of the few hotels I know able to offer allergy-free rooms to the guest.

-Well, I love the Galaxy, it guarantees a smooth stay, views over the city, a yummy breakfast… and kids are treated as kings!
+Well, I love the Galaxy, it guarantees a smooth stay, views over the city, a yummy breakfast… and kids are treated like kings!